Your basket is currently empty!

 recognising the potential health hazards of excessive caffeine, they’ve turned to caffeine alternatives and gradual reduction methods.

-In their search for caffeine alternatives, they’ve considered natural substances like green tea, which contains theanine, an amino acid that promotes without sedation.
+In their search for caffeine alternatives, they’ve considered natural substances like green tea, which contains theanine, an amino acid that promotes relaxation without sedation.

 They’ve also looked at hydrating alternatives such as lemon water and coconut water, known for their energising properties.